ARCTraining/2020-01-16-ngb/_episodes/12-cluster.md

 > Try to find out the number of CPUs and amount of memory available on your personal computer.
 {: .challenge}

-> ## Explore The Head Node
+> ## Explore The Login Node
 >
-> Now we'll compare the size of your computer with the size of the head node: To see the number of
+> Now we'll compare the size of your computer with the size of the login node: To see the number of
 > processors, run:
 >
 > ```